aisingapore/TagUI/README.md

 If you know JavaScript and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, flexible datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TagUI steps or JavaScript code in real-time.
 TagUI has built-in integration with Chrome / headless Chrome directly, which also works in live mode.

 There is automatic waiting for web elements to appear + error-checking + nesting of JavaScript code blocks.
 Not forgetting the option to run automation flows hosted online or auto-upload run results online for sharing.
 TagUI also supports visual automation of website and desktop through built-in integration with Sikuli.
 Instead of using element identifiers, images can be used to identify user interface elements to interact with.
-TagUI has newly added integration with R for big data and machine learning abilities.
-R is a popular open-source software environment for statistical computing and graphics.
+TagUI has newly added integrations with R and Python for big data and machine learning capabilities.
+R and Python are popular languages with many frameworks and packages in this space.

 # Set Up
 TagUI is in v3.0 and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))